Georgia's PM resigns over move to arrest opposition leader

 Prime Minister Giorgi Gakharia said in a televised address that he was stepping down because of disagreements within his own team over the decision to arrest Nika Melia, chairman of the United National Movement opposition party.

-Gakharia said arrest of the opposition leader could lead to further escalation of political crisis and threaten the well-being of the country’s citizens.
+Gakharia said arresting the opposition leader could lead to further escalation of political crisis and threaten the well-being of the country’s citizens.

 “Unfortunately, I could not reach a consensus with my team on this issue.
 I decided to resign,” the prime minister said.